-- an inducement or reward for anything that you do as a Member this is likely to constitute a criminal offence, from any donor seeking (or which may seek) a decision from (or business with) the LEP or the Combined Authority, - in any circumstances which may give rise to a perceived or actual conflict of interest or undue influence, - for any third party including any relative or friend of yours, except where the Head of Legal and Governance Services has confirmed in advance that that acceptance is unlikely to be perceived as giving rise to a conflict of interest, - lavish or over-generous, nor - where offers from the same donor are over-frequent. - a gift of cash (or items of specific monetary value such as vouchers).
+- an inducement or reward for anything that you do as a Member this is likely to constitute a criminal offence, from any donor seeking (or which may seek) a decision from (or business with) the Combined Authority, - in any circumstances which may give rise to a perceived or actual conflict of interest or undue influence, - for any third party including any relative or friend of yours, except where the Deputy Director Legal, Governance & Compliance has confirmed in advance that that acceptance is unlikely to be perceived as giving rise to a conflict of interest, - lavish or over-generous, nor - where offers from the same donor are over-frequent. - a gift of cash (or items of specific monetary value such as vouchers).